DVRM65/noahide-faq/README.md

 A Noahide cannot create for him/herself a "holy day" of religious observance similar to Shabbat, since this would be considered adding a new commandment, which is prohibited.

-## What is the relationship between Judaism/Noahidism and Zionism?
+## What is the relationship between Judaism/Noahidism and Religious Zionism?

+## Are believers of Noahidism subordinate to Jews?
+Are Jews racially superior people with an innate ability to access divinity?

 ## What are recommended English translations of the Torah and/or the Tanakh?
 - [Judaica Press](https://judaicapress.com/collections/rosenberg-rabbi-a-j?usf_sort=title)